 Paige first got involved with HAT through a turtle.
 She later joined HAT as the Conservation Intern in 2012 and 2013 and continued to volunteer until 2014 when Paige became HAT’s Community & Development Coordinator.
-In January of 2015 Paige moved into the Stewardship Coordinator role leading programs for Species at Risk, Good Neighbours, and assists Wendy with the Green Spots Program.
+In January of 2015 Paige moved into the Stewardship Coordinator role leading programs for Species at Risk, Good Neighbours, and works with the Green Spots Program.

 Paige grew up on Shawnigan Lake exploring nature with her dogs.
 She completed her degree in Geography at the University of Victoria, as well as the Environmental Technologist diploma and Archeological Field Assistant certificate at Camosun College.
 Paige is a lead volunteer for the Haliburton Urban Biodiversity Enhancement and Restoration Project, sits on the board of the Victoria Natural History Society, and is an active member of the Native Plant Study Group.

 Barb von Sacken has been with the HAT team as theLand Coordinator since the fall of 2015.
 After her work with the Ministry of Environment, Camosun College, and private consulting, she will be taking on HAT’s growing protected land negotiations along with covenant monitoring.

 As the Land Acquisition Coordinator, Barb works with public and private landowners to assist them in placing permanent protection on their lands through conservation covenants or acquisitions.
 In addition, Barb performs annual compliance monitoring on HAT’s covenanted properties.